cymetrics/blog/en/posts/zet/purple-man-my-superman.md

     * Slack bot

-We can install the latest tools via commands, and then run emulations to gather all kinds of data.
-The data collected is then thrown into a crawler or filter, and then a simple and brute force vulnerability scanning tool is used to do the basic checking.
-Finally, the scanning log and results can be thrown into the communication software to notify the scanning is complete.
-As long as the CI process is well designed, the scanning content and tools can be highly customized.
+We can streamline the process by installing the latest tools through commands and conducting emulations to gather comprehensive data.
+This data is then fed into a crawler or filter, followed by a straightforward and robust vulnerability scanning tool for basic checks.
+Finally, the scanning log and results are integrated into communication software to signal the completion of scanning.
+A well-designed CI process allows for highly customized scanning content and tools.

-The worst fear is that after a long period of penetration testing, we find that there are basic weaknesses that can be found by scanning the catalog, which they have been overlooked at the initial stage, and results in wasting a lot of time.
-A fixed and complete automation process can help us save time and discover more information, improving our efficiency and accuracy.
+The greatest concern is discovering fundamental weaknesses during extended penetration testing that could have been easily identified through catalog scanning but were overlooked at the initial stage, leading to significant time wastage.
+Implementing a fixed and comprehensive automation process can help us save time, uncover more information, and enhance our efficiency and accuracy.

 ![](/img/posts/zet/purple-man-my-superman/drone.png)

+Here is an example using Drone CI.
+After adding the relevant environment variables, the automated scanning process can be initiated.
+It allows for saving scan logs and automatic notifications upon completion of the scan.

 # Red and Blue Team Technology